arnemart/Hintmate.tmbundle/README.md

 - `TM_HINTMATE_HINTER` - Set this to the path of a JSHint executable if you want to use a custom one.
 - `TM_HINTMATE_CONFIG` - By default, Hintmate tries to read your `.jshintrc` file.
 Set this option to something if you want to use a config file outside your project path.
 - `TM_HINTMATE_TRANSFORM` - Set this to the path of an executable file that the Javascript code should be passed through before running JSHint.
-This is useful if the code needs to be transformed in some way to be valid, e.g [Traceur](https://github.com/google/traceur-compiler) or the [React JSX parser](http://facebook.github.io/react/docs/jsx-in-depth.html).
+This is useful if the code needs to be transformed in some way to be valid, e.g the [React JSX parser](http://facebook.github.io/react/docs/jsx-in-depth.html).
+Executable must accept input on stdin and write output to stdout.
 Line numbers may not match up after transform, column numbers certainly won’t.

 Limitations
 -----------